-ANA Government Affairs staff review and analyze federal agency decisions, regulations, and rules affecting registered nurses, our profession, our patients, and the public health.
+ANA staff from the Health Policy Department review and analyze federal agency decisions, regulations, and rules affecting registered nurses, our profession, our patients, and the public health.
 The Administrative Procedures Act requires Executive Branch departments and agencies to publish these in the Federal Register, allow an opportunity for public comments, and take those into account when issuing a final rule or regulation.
 Once final, rules and regulations become part of the Code of Federal Regulations.
 Notices of public meetings and requests for nominees to federal panels are also published in the Federal Register.

 ANA often provides feedback to federal policymakers through written comments.
 These are often collaborative efforts both within ANA and with our Constituent/State Nursing Associations, organizational affiliates, and other nursing and healthcare organizations.
 The Affordable Care Act requires many agencies and departments to implement regulations to carry out its policies.
 ANA is especially vigilant regarding Health Care Reform, now called "ACA" (short for the full title of the law, the Affordable Care Act) actions that impact nursing, especially those that offer the chance to overcome longstanding barriers to optimal nursing practice.

 - Letter from ANA to the Department of Health and Human Services, Centers for Medicare & Medicaid Services (CMS) regarding Medicaid and Children’s Health Insurance Program (CHIP) Programs, dated July 17, 2015